ARRANGE YOUR HOUSING

 ARRIVING AT BINGHAMTON

-As a new international student at Binghamton University, you are expected to arrive at Binghamton University by September 2, 2014, the program start date on your SEVIS I-20 or DS-2019.
+As a dual-diploma student at Binghamton University, you are expected to arrive at Binghamton University by August 25, 2014, the first day of orientation.

-We recommend that you bring sheets, pillow, pillow case, a warm blanket and a towel with you for your first few days.
+We recommend that you bring sheets, pillow, pillow case, warm blanket and towel with you for your first few days.
 Additional bedding may be purchased after your arrival.